eslint/eslint/docs/developer-guide/nodejs-api.md

 const config = await eslint.calculateConfigForFile(filePath);
 ```

-This method calculates the configuration for a given file.
+This method calculates the configuration for a given file, which can be useful for debugging purposes.

 * It resolves and merges `extends` and `overrides` settings into the top level configuration.
 * It resolves the `parser` setting to absolute paths.
 * It normalizes the `plugins` setting to align short names. (e.g., `eslint-plugin-foo` → `foo`)
 * It adds the `processor` setting if a legacy file extension processor is matched.
 * It doesn't interpret the `env` setting to the `globals` and `parserOptions` settings, so the result object contains the `env` setting as is.

-You can use the calculated configuration object for the debugging purpose.

 #### Parameters